JacksonDoley/Group-33-Advanced-Secure-Protocol-Design-Implementation-Project/README.md

 os

 ## Running the Server
-1.Navigate to the directory containing server.py.
+1. Navigate to the directory containing server.py.

-2.Run the server:
+2. Run the server:

 `python server.py`

 This will start the WebSocket server on ws://localhost:12345, awaiting client connections.

 ## Running the Client
-1.Navigate to the directory containing client.py.
+1. Navigate to the directory containing client.py.

-2.Run the client:
+2. Run the client:

 `python client.py`